creek-service/json-schema-validation-comparison/README.md

 ## Performance comparison

-Run the performance comparison locally with `./gradlew runBenchmarks`, or view previous runs on [GitHub][performanceBenchmarkRuns].
+Run the performance comparison locally with `./gradlew runBenchmarks`, or previous runs are available in the [GitHub pages workflow runs on GitHub][GitHubPagesWfRuns].

 How fast is the implementation at validating JSON?
 To find out, two different performance suites were run using the [Java Microbenchmark Harness][jhm]: